As part of our deep dive into the different types of jazz throughout history, join us for a short summary of the bebop jazz style.

 As such, it was not meant primarily as entertainment, but for serious listening, with the musicians pushing the boundaries of harmonic and rhythmic possibilities.

-Whilst most jazz fans are familiar with this sound today, it would have sounded totally radical at the time; something confirmed by the backlash it received from many popular jazz critics and musicians of the day.
+Whilst most jazz fans are familiar with the sound of bebop today, it would have seemed totally radical at the time.

 Tommy Dorsey, for example, claimed that bebop had “set music back by 20 years”, while Louis Armstrong was another famous detractor.